JeongMinIsBest/JeongMinIsBest.github.io/_pages/about.md

 <br/>

 ## 📑 Research Overview
-My research interests lie in **Artificial Intelligence, Natural Language Processing (NLP), and Large Language Models (LLMs)**, with a particular focus on **efficient multilingual representation learning for low-resource languages, including machine translation**, as well as **lightweight pretraining and reliable dialogue systems**.
+My research interests lie in **Artificial Intelligence (AI), Natural Language Processing (NLP), and Large Language Models (LLMs)**, with a particular focus on **efficient multilingual representation learning for low-resource languages, including machine translation**, as well as **lightweight pretraining and reliable dialogue systems**.

 I have worked on several projects and competitions, including the development of data-driven models for **ESG credit scoring**, **chatbot dialogue systems with emotion analysis**, and **multilingual text analysis**.